ukwa/ukwa-monitor/README.md

 # ukwa-monitor
-Dashboard and monitoring system for the UK Web Archive
+Dashboard and monitoring system for the UK Web Archive.

 __Note__
 Default organisation name used within Grafana still needs to be set manually via the Grafana UI.